notken12/arcadecord/README.md

 * `end(Game game, Object result)`: ends the game with result, {winner: player index or -1 for draw}, emits `'end'` event, broadcasts `'end'` to all sockets
 * `start(Game game)`: starts the game, emits `'start'` event, broadcasts `'start'` to all sockets.
 Used internally.
 * `endTurn(Game game)`: ends the current turn, next players turn.

-### `gamesManager.js`

-For now it just stores all the active games but later games will be saved to a database to prevent data loss when the server crashes.

 ### Game types